Special Tribunal for the Crime of Aggression against Ukraine: International Centre for the Prosecution of the Crime of Aggression

-May/June 2025
+Steps towards creation

-On 9 May 2025, representatives of 35 states and the Council of Europe (CoE) met in Lviv and, with support from head of EU foreign policy Kaja Kallas and EU Commissioner Michael McGrath, agreed to proceed with creating the proposed tribunal, stating that legal instruments were technically complete.
+On 9 May 2025, representatives of 35 states and the Council of Europe (CoE) met in Lviv and, with support from High Representative of the European Union Kaja Kallas and EU Commissioner Michael McGrath, agreed to proceed with creating the proposed tribunal, stating that legal instruments were technically complete.
 A followup meeting on 13–14 May in Luxembourg by the Committee of Ministers of the Council of Europe was scheduled for further formal steps in creating the tribunal.

-On 25 June 2025, the Special Tribunal was formally created by a formal legal agreement between the CoE and Ukraine, with an annexe defining the statute of the tribunal.
+On 25 June 2025, the statute of the Special Tribunal was officially published as an annex to a formal legal agreement between the Council of Europe and Ukraine.

+By early December 2025, according to Kateryna Rashevska of the Ukrainian NGO Regional Center for Human Rights, the EU had provided million in funding for the tribunal, The Hague had been chosen as the location of the tribunal, and the practical creation of the tribunal was expected "by 2026 or 2027".
+Veronika Sentsov-Velch, the director of the Ukrainian section of Amnesty International, predicted that the tribunal's initial investigations would focus on "a group of approximately 20 high-ranking Russian officials".

+In November 2025, Lithuania expressed its intention to support the Tribunal by signing a document called the Enlarged Partial Agreement.
+By April 2026, 17 European countries had signed the agreement, as had Costa Rica.

+By 15 May 2026, the date of a Committee of Ministers session in Chișinău, altogether 34 CoE members states, Costa Rica, Australia and the EU had signed the Enlarged Partial Agreement.
+At the meeting, Secretary General of the Council of Europe, Alain Berset, expressed his wish for the political commitment to be followed by funding and other practical steps towards creating the Tribunal.
+Dutch foreign minister Tom Berendsen stated that the Netherlands had agreed to "host the initial phase" of the Tribunal in The Hague.

 Statute of the Tribunal

 The Tribunal has jurisdiction to prosecute individuals bearing the greatest responsibility for the crime of aggression committed against Ukraine, applying its own Statute, the Rules of Procedure and Evidence, relevant international treaties, customary international law and, where necessary, the criminal law of Ukraine.

 Article 1 contains no time limitation.
 This authorises the Tribunal to prosecute not only those responsible for the 2022 invasion but also those responsible for the illegal invasion and annexation of Crimea in 2014.
 This contrasts with the Registry of Damage Caused by the Aggression of the Russian Federation against Ukraine, created by the Council of Europe, which is limited to damages since 24 February 2022.

 Like the International Criminal Court, the Tribunal guarantees fundamental procedural safeguards, including the right to a fair trial, the right not to be tried twice for the same conduct, the presumption of innocence, and the right to remain silent.